 Reflect rather than edit

-My editing style is part of my photography style and very much reflects my busy, freewheeling personality.
-I alter contrast, lighten shadows, adjust blemishes and warm up cooler tones.
-I occasionally darken a too light sky and adjust luminance.
-Aside from this, I don’t do much at all.
+I alter contrast, lighten shadows, remove blemishes and adjust color grading.
+I occasionally darken a slightly too light sky and adjust luminance.
+Aside from this, I don’t do much processing at all.

 So, as I was saying, using a reflector makes sense.
-It cuts down on editing time, because you’ve lit your subject, so you don’ need to correct the image in post processing.
+It cuts down on editing time, because you’ve lit your subject, so you don’t need to paint in light in post processing.

 Further reading: How to use a reflector properly – and why you really need one